IngriKatherine/Ingri-Quevedo-CV/index.md

 #### Pontificia Universidad Javeriana - Quanta Cuidado y Género
 **Quantitative Research Assistant** _(May 2021 – Present)_ <br>
 Remote Bogotá, Colombia
-  - Analyze and conduct industry research focusing on examining the care sector and gender disparities in the labor market.
+  - Analyze and conduct industry research focusing on examining the care sector and gender disparities in the labor market
-  - Perform data input, organization, and cleaning/reconciliation on STATA across 4 household surveys databases and the Colombian Census.
+  - Perform data input, organization, and cleaning/reconciliation on STATA across 4 household surveys databases and the Colombian Census
-  - Assist in the preparation of a policy brief on the care sector in Colombia, by creating a literature review and descriptive statistics.
+  - Assist in the preparation of a policy brief on the care sector in Colombia, by creating a literature review and descriptive statistics
-  - Support in the preparation and implementation of training workshops for public entities and/or social organizations.
+  - Support in the preparation and implementation of training workshops for public entities and/or social organizations
 <br><br>

 #### Freelancer
 **Research Assistant** _(December 2021 - Present)_ <br>
 Remote Bogotá, Colombia
   - Consulting in research assistance for Paula Herrera Idáraga and UN Women.
-Process data, estimate statistics, and generate an index of empowerment for immigrant women in Colombia using Principal Component Analysis in STATA.
+Process data, estimate statistics, and generate an index of empowerment for immigrant women in Colombia using Principal Component Analysis in STATA
 <br><br>

 #### Freelancer
 **Research Assistant** _(February 2021 - May 2021)_ <br>
 Remote Bogotá, Colombia
   - Consulting in research assistance for Ana Cristina Gonzalez Velez and UNFPA (United Nations Population Fund).
-Data management and creation of statistic reports about the impact of Covid-19 on maternal mortality, maternal mobility, gender-based violence, women's sexual rights, and fecundity.
+Data management and creation of statistic reports about the impact of Covid-19 on maternal mortality, maternal mobility, gender-based violence, women's sexual rights, and fecundity
 <br><br>

 #### Freelancer